Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/expos/black-scholes.md

 \\[\frac{\partial V}{\partial t} + \frac{1}{2}\sigma^2S^2\frac{\partial^2 V}{\partial S^2} = rV - rS\frac{\partial V}{\partial S}\\]
 Rewriting it in a more concise format yields:
 \\[V_t + \frac{1}{2}\sigma^2S^2V_{SS} = rV - rSV_S\\]
-Nonetheleess, both equations are the same.
+Nonetheless, both equations are the same.
 This PDE is used to determine the fair price of a financial asset.
 To be continued.